 Let us elaborate what the causes technical debt to pile up over time are:

-One of the main reasons for technical debt is codebases and infrastructure evolving.
+One of the main reasons for technical debt is codebases and infrastructures evolving.
 Software development is changing at a fast pace, and that can be a challenge to many organisations.
 When a framework, codebase or entire software architecture is updated, older code becomes obsolete, better known as legacy code.
 The older the code is, the slower it becomes performance-wise and the harder to fix.

 Another main reason for technical debt is software entropy.
 Ivar Jacobson, a software engineer described software entropy as the second law of thermodynamics.
 In simple terms, over time software becomes complex and costly to maintain.
 Due to continuously changing, it becomes disorganized as it grows without proper refactoring and architecture design.
 In theory, building on top of old software can cause a heck of a lot of trouble, rather than doing the work required and redesign the whole system.
 Below is a clearer picture on how software entropy works.